-The Office of the Representative for Children and Youth (RCY) is undertaking a multi-year qualitative review of care plans and care planning in B.C. for children and youth in care, with a particular focus on permanency, cultural and transitional planning and plans.
-In 2022, the RCY will be releasing two reports to enhance understanding of the current state of care planning and care plans, and how the quality and benefits of care planning and plans could be improved.
-At the inception of the care planning project, fundamental questions for the RCY have been: What is quality?
+The Office of the Representative for Children and Youth (RCY) has undertaken a multi-year qualitative review of care plans and care planning in B.C. for children and youth in care, with a particular focus on permanency, cultural and transitional planning and plans.
+The two reports that RCY is releasing are designed to enhance understanding of the current state of care planning and care plans, and how the quality and benefits of care planning and plans could be improved.
+At the inception of the care planning project, fundamental questions for RCY were: What is quality?
 How might we assess quality when we review care plans and the care planning process?
-To address these questions, the RCY looked to research literature and to other jurisdictions that have focused on improving the quality of care planning.
+To address these questions, RCY looked to research literature and to other jurisdictions that have focused on improving the quality of care planning.

-The following jurisdictional scan examining care plans and care planning is the first of two reports that RCY will make available.
+The following jurisdictional scan examining care plans and care planning is one of two reports that RCY has made available.
 It is based on a scan of 12 jurisdictions across North America and internationally.
 The initial scan was conducted in 2017, with an update completed in the summer of 2021.
 This scan also highlights two jurisdictions in particular as having promising practices in care planning - practices that could guide future improvements here in British Columbia.

-The primary content in this jurisdictional scan was prepared by InsideOut Policy Research, working in partnership with the RCY.
+The primary content in this jurisdictional scan was prepared by InsideOut Policy Research, working in partnership with RCY.
 The Representative is grateful for the knowledge and expertise of our valued partners at InsideOut.